cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

 }
 ```

 Specifically, the test first creates a `GrammarChecker` object.
-Then for each node in the testnet, it collects all requests logged by this node.
-Remember here that `fetchABCIRequests()` returns an array of slices(`[]*abci.Request`) where the slice with index 0 corresponds to the node's `CleanStart` execution, and each additional slice corresponds to the `Recovery` execution after a specific crash.
-Each node must have one `CleanStart` execution and the same number of `Recovery` executions as the number of crashes that happened on this node.
-If collecting was successful, the test checks whether each execution respects the ABCI++
+Then for each node in the testnet, it collects all requests
+logged by this node.
+Remember here that `fetchABCIRequests()` returns an array of slices(`[]*abci.Request`) where the slice
+with index 0 corresponds to the node's `CleanStart` execution, and each additional slice corresponds to the `Recovery`
+execution after a specific crash.
+Each node must have one `CleanStart` execution and the same number of `Recovery` executions
+as the number of crashes that happened on this node.
+If collecting was successful, the test checks whether each execution
+respects the ABCI++
-grammar by calling `checker.Verify(r, i == 0)` method.
-The second parameter (`i == 0`) indicates whether the set of requests `r` represents a `CleanStart` or a `Recovery` execution.
-If `Verify` returns an error, the specific execution does not respect the grammar, and the test will fail.
+grammar by calling `checker.Verify()` method.
+If `Verify` returns an error, the specific execution does not respect the
+grammar, and the test will fail.

 The tests are executed only if `ABCITestsEnabled` is set to `true`.
 This is done through the manifest file.
-Namely, if we want to test whether CometBFT respects ABCI++ grammar, we would need to enable these tests by adding `abci_tests_enabled = true` in the manifest file of a particular testnet (e.g. `networks/ci.toml`).
-This will automatically activate logging on the application side.
+Namely, if we
+want to test whether CometBFT respects ABCI++ grammar, we would need to enable these tests by adding `abci_tests_enabled =
+true` in the manifest file of a particular testnet (e.g. `networks/ci.toml`).
+This will automatically activate logging on the
+application side.

 The `Verify()` method is shown below.
 ```go